dotnet/docs/docs/csharp/tuples.md

 The compiler must communicate those names you created for tuples that are returned from public methods or properties.
 In those cases, the compiler adds a `TupleElementNames` attribute on the method.
-This attribute contains a `TransformNames` list property that contains the names give to each of the fields in the Tuple.
+This attribute contains a `TransformNames` list property that contains the names given to each of the fields in the Tuple.

 > [!NOTE]